-Leonardo DiCaprio was rumoured to have been offered the role of Rick O'Connell, it's believed DiCaprio was said to have loved the script and wanted to be in it.
-However he already agreed to star in The Beach (2000), it also said that DiCaprio asked if The Beach could be delayed so he could film The Mummy, but producers refused.
+Leonardo DiCaprio was rumored to have been offered the role of Rick O'Connell.
+It's believed DiCaprio was said to have loved the script and wanted to be in the film, however, he had already agreed to star in The Beach (2000).
+It's also been said that DiCaprio asked if The Beach could be delayed so he could film The Mummy, but producers refused.
 However, filming of The Beach was delayed anyway.

 The plastic dummies used as dessicated corpses in the film to represent the Mummy's victims are the same as those used in the cult 1980s sci-fi film Lifeforce (1985).
 One character even refers to the Mummy sucking the 'lifeforce' out of people.

 The locusts shown in the scene at Hamunaptra were mostly computer-generated, but a number of live grasshoppers were used for the shot; the grasshoppers were chilled in a refrigerator to make them more sluggish and easy to film.